St. Patrick's Day Crafts to Make With Your Little Leprechauns

 Wearable Four-Leaf Clover Craft

-St. Patrick's Day Goodie Bags
+St. Patrick's Day Goody Bags

 Bright green shamrocks are the quintessential St. Patrick's Day decor idea.
 Cut four half-inch rings from a flattened cardboard tube, then cut through one of the folds on each ring.
-For three of the rings, bend and glue the two ends to form a heart-shape leaf.
+For three of the rings, bend and glue the two ends to form a heart-shaped leaf.
 Fold the fourth ring into a triangular stem and glue the ends together.
 Glue the stem between two leaves, then glue on the third.
 Paint the shamrock green.
 When it's dry, hang it with fishing line or string.

 Satisfy any wee visitors this St. Patrick's Day with a box full of tiny O-shape cereal disguised as adorable doughnuts.